Feyerabend/cc/ch08/addition/model/ctl/README.md

 - `AG(¬(mutex_a ∧ mutex_b))` — mutual exclusion: the two processes are never both in the
   critical section.

-**Liveness properties** say that *something good eventually happens*.
-They cannot be violated by any finite prefix of an execution — every finite trace is consistent with the property holding, because the good thing might still happen later.
+*Liveness properties* say that *something good eventually happens*.
+They cannot be violated by any finite prefix of an execution--every finite trace is consistent with the property holding, because the good thing might still happen later.
 In CTL, liveness properties typically involve AF or AG(... → AF ...).
 If a liveness property is violated, the counterexample is an *infinite* path (or a cycle) that avoids the good thing forever.